kyma-project/kyma/docs/service-mesh/10-02-no-access.md

      kubectl delete pod -l app=istio-ingressgateway -n istio-system
      ```

-If the above solution doesn't work you need to change image of Istio Ingress Gateway to allow further investigation.
-Kyma uses distroless Istio images which are more secure, but you cannot execute commands inside of them.
+If this solution doesn't work, you need to change the image of the Istio Ingress Gateway to allow further investigation.
+Kyma uses distroless Istio images which are more secure, but you cannot execute commands inside them.

 1. Edit the Istio Ingress Gateway Deployment: